Terkwood/PLOWMAN/README.md

 # Overview

+> In a summer season when the sun shone softly
+>
+> I wrapped myself in woolens as if I were a sheep;
+>
+> In a hermit's habit, unholy in his works,
+>
+> I went out into the world to hear wonders
+>
+> And to see many strange and seldom-known things.

 The dreamer will seek, among other things, the allegorical characters Dowel ("Do-Well"), Dobet ("Do-Better"), and Dobest ("Do-Best").

 Score points for undertaking wholesome actions.
 If you do enough evil, the adventure ends.

 One life.

 Specific interactions, item placement, dungeons, and NPC spawns should be randomized.
 Cutscenes are not randomized.
 Important NPC interactions are scripted.
 World map is not randomized.